irtf-nwcrg/rg-materials/interim-2018-09/nwcrg_interim_minutes.md

 CA: simple hints on coding are useful (e.g., Wikipedia introduction to Reed-Solomon codes is too complex).
 Otherwise I'm lost with some aspects such as relationships between FEC and congestion control (what are the design issues rather than the solutions?).

-MJM: it could be useful to have a table with existing FEC codes with pointers.
+MJM: it could be useful to have a table with existing FEC/NC codes with pointers to esisting drafts and RFCs.

 Globally this initiative is recognized as useful.
-This is not a tutorial on FEC/NC (insist on this) but rather a few ideas for background information.
+This is not a tutorial on FEC/NC (we insist on this) but rather a few ideas for background information.

-TODO (chairs): continue on the list.
+TODO (chairs): continue the discussion on the list.

 ### FEC/NC and Congestion Control (Marie-Jose)

 Goal is to explain why FEC/NC can be CC friendly.
 An I-D that explains why would be appreciated.

-We need to find a leader on this topic (MJM does not believe to be the most appropriate person).
+We need to find a leader on this topic (MJM does not believe to be the most appropriate person as she is not a CC designer).
-There are connections too with ICCRG.
+There are connections too with ICCRG: time-based CC, AI-aided CC etc.

-TODO (MJM): go to the list for see if someone is interested in leading this work.
+TODO (MJM): go to the list for see if someone is interested in leading this work; in the mean time MJM stays the "editor" but would love to have something to edit.

 ## Additional topics (10') (Marie-Jose)

-AI and VR are good targets for FEC/NC.
+AI and VR as well as computing are good targets for FEC/NC.
 Those topics should be discussed.

 TODO (MJM): send a message on the list and get ready to have a structured presentation during IETF103.